-It is in and through Jesus the son of Abraham that men and women are born again in the Holy Spirit and brought into the family of God which is as numerous as the stars in the sky.
+It is in and through Jesus, the son of Abraham, that men and women are born again in the Holy Spirit and brought into the family of God which is as numerous as the stars in the sky.
 This is Jesus son of Abraham, heir of the promise and saviour of the world - our saviour.

-As we look at these early verses we see that Abraham was the father of Isaac and immediately ask but what about Ishmael, Abrahams other son.
+As we look at these early verses we see that Abraham was the father of Isaac and immediately ask but what about Ishmael, Abraham's other son?
 Then Isaac was the father of Jacob but what about Esau?
 What we see here in this list leading to Jesus are the sons of the promise and as we have seen Jesus was the supreme heir of the promise but then we draw that line further on from Jesus and who are the true sons of Abraham, the heir to the promise?

-Those of us who looked at Romans earlier in the year will know the answer from Romans 9:6-8, "For not all who are descended from Israel are reckoned."
+The answer is there in Romans 9:6-8, "For not all who are descended from Israel are Israel.
+Nor because they are his descendants are they all Abraham's children.
+On the contrary, "It is through Isaac that your offspring will be reckoned.""
 In other words, it is not the natural children who are God's children, but it is the children of the promise who are regarded as Abraham's offspring.
+So we are the children of Abraham not because we physically born in relation to Abraham but because we share his faith a faith now focused in Jesus.